teedoc/teedoc.github.io/docs/get_started/en/usage/seo.md

 ## Page keywords and description

-Add keywords and descriptions to each page, such as `.md` file header (source text on this page)
+Add keywords and descriptions to each page, it's ok if you don't add them, according the content if added, such as `.md` file header (source text on this page)
 ```markdown
 ---
 title: SEO (optimized for search engines)